-The Project vessels involved in the Construction and Pre-Commissioning Phase of the Project include deep-water pipe-laying vessels, pipe-carrying vessels and support vessels.
-Where practicable, Project vessels deployed in the Project Area will use MDO.
+The Project vessels involved in the Construction and Pre-Commissioning Phase of the Project will include shallow-water and deep-water pipe-laying vessels, pipe-carrying vessels and support vessels.
+Where practical, Project vessels deployed in the Project Area will use MGO or MDO, commonly referred to as 'marine diesel' and conforming to ISO-8217:2010 Marine Distillate Fuel Grades DMA, DMB or DMZ.